EllyPirelly/learnings-wes-bos-JSbeginner/module-08-data-types/README.md

 ## Array Cardio Callback Methods and Function Generation

+**Following examples are referring to `callback.html` and `callback.js`**

 ```
 function doSomething(element, index, array) {
   //  function body
 }
 ```

-- function as we want to use it can take in 3 arguments
+- callback functions as we want to use them can take in 3 arguments
   - element = each individual item (in the example below, this would be `singleFeedback`)
   - `index`, often shortened to `i` (if you ever need to know what index something is, when you are in the loop, you have access to it)
   - `array`, if you need to reference the entire array